 The two back rooms contain the library's circulating collection and PCs for student use.
 These are maintained as quiet study rooms.
 Eating and phone use are not permitted, and talking should be kept to a quiet minimum.

-The first link on the left brings you to the library's online book catalog.
+This link brings you to the library’s online book catalog.
 You can send hold requests for library items directly through the catalog.

 The collection is organized by Library of Congress call numbers - not by author.
 To find a book's location, you'll need to look it up in the catalog.

-Check the Resources and NOVEL sections on the left for additional research links.
+Check the NOVEL section below for additional research links.
 We also provide interlibrary loan service for items not in our collection, as well as referrals to other academic libraries in NYC.

 The Library provides interlibrary loan service to students and faculty at no charge, including borrowing books and obtaining copies of journal articles.
 Please note: